JMcInerneyLab/groot/readme.md

     WRN There are components with just one sequence in them.
 Maybe you meant to use a tolerance higher than 0?
 ```

 While not always the case, here, we can see Gʀᴏᴏᴛ has identified a problem.
+Well done Groot.
-We can confirm this manually:
+We can confirm this manually too:

 ```bash
 $   print.components